robertorosero/pyhtonmig/Doc/tutorial/inputoutput.rst

 ---------------------

 The ``%`` operator can also be used for string formatting.
-It interprets the left argument much like a :cfunc:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
+It interprets the left argument much like a :c:func:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
 For example::